grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 </figure>

 Knowing a problem is a greedoid is like knowing that streets are organized in a grid.
-And much like how visiting every museums might not be possible in a day, some objectives are not optimally solved by greedy algorithms, even if the greedoid properties hold.
+Just like how visiting every museums might not be possible in a day, some objectives are not optimally solved by greedy algorithms, even if the greedoid properties hold.

-The structure of greedoids and how it relates to greedy algorithms was the subject of the previous post.
-In this post, objectives will be covered.
+With the structure of greedoids covered in part one, it's time to tackle objectives.
 We will start by pinning down objectives and putting them in a form we can use.
 Then, to understand which objectives are optimally solved by greedy algorithms, a generic greedy algorithm will be developed.
 Finally, a description of these compatible objectives will be given.